hkspm-yp/Astro-e-calendar/README.md

 eph = api.load('de440.bsp')
 ...
 ```
 While the program runs, the main.py will call other .py files in the same folder.
-Pleaes check the "Output selection" paragraph below before you run main.py.
+Check the "Output selection" paragraph below before you run main.py.
 For trial purpose, you can set a shorter time period such as:

 ```python
 t0 = ts.utc(year, 1, 1) - 1/3
 t1 = ts.utc(year, 1, 3) - 1/3
 ```

 Then, only data for 2 days will be generated.
 If it is the first time to run the program, internet connection is required for it to download the ephemeris (e.g.:DE440.bin).
 If `ModuleNotFoundError` appears, install the python modules by typing the following commands in Spyder’s terminal.

 ```python
 pip install skyfield